Jewish education

 A Jewish father teaching a child in 19th-century Podolia.

-Jewish education (חינוך, Chinuch) is the transmission of the tenets, principles, and religious laws of Judaism.
-Jews value education, and the value of education is strongly embedded in Jewish culture.
-Judaism places a heavy emphasis on Torah study, from the early days of studying the Tanakh.
+Jewish education (Hebrew: חינוך, Chinuch) refers to the teaching and transmission of Judaism through religious texts, values and traditions that are being passed down from generations.
+For Jews, education has played a significant role from ancient time that began by learning at home.
+Over time, Jewish education has developed into a more formal setting like cheder and yeshiva specifically where study has become a part of daily life and cultural identity.
+In today's society Jewish education has taken many forms from day schools, Hebrew schools and adult learning.
+There remains a strong emphasis on continuing Jewish education to allow connecting to individuals to help adapt to needs and values of a more modernized Jewish life.

 History

 Jewish education has been valued since the birth of Judaism.
 In the Hebrew Bible Abraham is lauded for instructing his offspring in God's ways.
-One of the basic duties of Jewish parents is to provide for the instruction of their children as set forth in the first paragraph of the Shema Yisrael prayer: “Take to heart these instructions with which I charge you this day.
+One of the basic duties of Jewish parents is to provide for the instruction of their children as set forth in the first paragraph of the Shema Yisrael prayer: "Take to heart these instructions with which I charge you this day.
 Impress them upon your children.
 Recite them when you stay at home and when you are away, when you lie down and when you get up.
-Bind them as sign on your hand and let them serve as a symbol on your forehead; inscribe them on the doorposts of your house and your gates” (Deut.
+Bind them as sign on your hand and let them serve as a symbol on your forehead; inscribe them on the doorposts of your house and your gates" (Deut.
 6:6-9).
 Additionally, children are advised to seek the instruction of their parents: "Remember the days of old, consider the years of many generations; ask thy father, and he will declare unto thee, thine elders, and they will tell thee" (Deut.
 32:7).
-The Book of Proverbs also contains many verses related to education: “My son, do not forget my teaching, but let your mind retain my commandments; For they will bestow on you length of days, years of life and well-being“ (Prov.
+The Book of Proverbs also contains many verses related to education: "My son, do not forget my teaching, but let your mind retain my commandments; For they will bestow on you length of days, years of life and well-being" (Prov.
 3:1-2).